 Social Media Posting Tips That Will Help Grow Your Accounts

 Marketing experts recommend that on a platform like Facebook, you should be posting around four to six times a day.
-That’s because your posts will quickly move down the social feeds of your followers.
+That’s because your posts will quickly move down your followers’ social feeds.

-Posting four or six times a day might seem a little daunting, especially if you are following a social media calendar.
-But say Mondays are for transformational posts, they don’t always have to be detailed stories about a client transformation.
+Posting four or six times a day might seem daunting, especially if you follow a social media calendar.
+But say Mondays are for transformational posts; they don’t always have to be detailed stories about a client’s transformation.